 While it is true that Persians dominate the country of Iran, many others live scattered throughout the Middle East in such countries as Iraq and Bahrain.
-The Persians living in Bahrain are the second largest people group of that country; however, they are still a minority since they make up less than fifteen percent of its population.
+The Persians living in Bahrain are the second largest people group of that country; however, they are still a minority since they make up a small percentage of its population.
 Bahrain, a predominantly Arab country, is made up of a cluster of more than 30 desert islands off the eastern coast of Saudi Arabia.
 These islands are located in the heart of the Persian Gulf.

 Their language, Farsi, is a combination of the old Persian language mixed with Arabic.

 Most Bahrainis live in apartments or houses in towns located on the northern part of the largest island, also called Bahrain.
 Since wood is scarce, they build homes of cement and lime brick.
 These houses are usually tall and are built with wind towers to catch the breeze.
 Villagers, on the other hand, generally live in thatched huts.

 The islands receive only three inches of rainfall a year, but fresh underground springs along the northern coast of Bahrain provide ample water to drink and to irrigate crops.

 Bahrain is more cosmopolitan than other Middle Eastern countries and its people enjoy a relatively high standard of living.
 The government provides free education, medical care, and a superior electrical system.
 Most households have air conditioners, refrigerators, televisions, radios, and telephones.
 Families usually eat one main meal a day that includes vegetables, lamb, fish, and rice.